Invermere: Sports and recreation

 Hot springs are numerous in the area, with the major developed ones being Fairmont and Radium Hot Springs; the latter is located inside Kootenay National Park.

 Less developed 'wilderness' hot springs can be found in the southern Columbia Valley, in Whiteswan Lake Provincial Park.
 Lussier Hot Springs is located 74 km south of Invermere and can be accessed from the Whiteswan Forestry Road.
+Lussier Hot Springs are accessible via a mountain logging road which is open all year round, depending on the weather and road conditions.
+These hot springs are free to access, however do not have the amenities like the developed hot springs and can sometimes have a sulphur odour smell.

 Ram Creek Warm Springs, a less visited and cooler natural spring, can also be accessed along the same route.

 Media

 Invermere is home to one newspaper, the Columbia Valley Pioneer.
 On July 1, 2017, the "Pioneer" (founded in 2004) and the Invermere Valley Echo (founded in 1956) merged to one paper retaining the Columbia Valley Pioneer designation.
 The "Pioneer" serves the Columbia Valley region, from Spillimacheen in the north to Canal Flats in the south and is published once a week, every Thursday.